MSRevive/msr-documentation/docs/Project-Information/fuzznet.md

 ## Character transfers

-Currently not available due to MSR being in beta.
+Character transfers are handled by MSR staff and can be requested on our Discord server.

 ## Rollbacks

-~~Rollbacks are handled by MSR staff and can be requested on our Discord server.~~ Currently not available due to MSR being in beta.
+Rollbacks are handled by MSR staff and can be requested on our Discord server.

 ## History